 Dentures on Implants (Implant-retained Dentures)

-Just as for partial and full dentures, we start with a full examination and diagnostic records to confirm your suitability to receive your dentures on implants (implant-retained dentures).
+Just as for partial and full dentures, we start with a full examination and diagnostic records to confirm your suitability to receive your dentures on dental implants (implant-retained dentures).
 After discussing all options we again start by taking impressions.
 Additionally, we conduct a thorough check on the current condition of your jaws and gums to confirm you have enough bone support in place.
 With a 3D X-ray and a digital impression, we create a guided drilling template to ensure the exact placement of the implants prior to the procedure.

 German Telescopic crowns

-Just as with all other procedures, the key is to start with a full set of diagnostic records thorough examination to confirm your suitability to receive your dentures supported by telescopic crowns.
+Just as with all other procedures, the key is to start with a full set of diagnostic records and thorough examination to confirm your suitability to receive your dentures supported by telescopic crowns.
 We conduct a thorough check on the current condition of your jaws and gums to confirm you have enough support in place for your dentures supported by German telescopic crowns (double crowns).
 A minimum of two teeth under the denture will support it complemented by a metal or ultramodern (PEKK) framework.

 After an initial impression and set-up of teeth, the remaining teeth in your mouth are ground down and a precise impression is taken.
 After making sure that you are happy with the position of your new teeth the first set of telescopic crowns is cemented on the remaining teeth thus carrying the final telescopic denture.
 Aftercare as with all dental restorations is an important part of keeping this denture intact for a long time.